 - Wild Deer Open Season Dates

 Licences are issued on an annual basis and cover the period from 1 August to 31 July.
 All Wild Deer Open Season dates must be adhered to.
-To ensure timely processing of applications please Apply Before 1st July 2023.

 Note: If you are a first time applicant you must provide proof of completion of deer hunting certified training from one of the nationally approved training bodies or the equivalent proof from your Country of residence.
 Further details on this requirement can be found in our mandatory certification documents.